o3de/o3de.org/content/docs/contributing/to-docs/style-guide/media.md

 The `image-width` shortcode adds an image with alternate text and restricts the image's width.
 The `image-width` shortcode can ensure image sizes are consistent within a topic, and that large images don't scale overly large in wide browser windows.
 Use this method when adding `.svg` diagrams, very large images, and in topics with multiple images where consistent image widths are desirable.

-`image-width` takes three parameters in order:
+`image-width` takes three double-quoted parameters in order:

-1. image name
+1. image link
 1. width
 1. alternate text